canidlogic/yip/pod/YipAdmin.md

 ### Send functions

-The best way to end an administrator script is by calling either the `sendTemplate` or `sendHTML` function.
-(Internally, the function `sendTemplate` is just a wrapper around `sendHTML`.)
+The best way to end an administrator script is by calling either the `sendTemplate` or `sendHTML` or `sendRaw` function.
+(Internally, the function `sendTemplate` is just a wrapper around `sendHTML`, and the function `sendHTML` is just a wrapper around `sendRaw`.)
 It is recommended that you use the `format_html` function to generate HTML or HTML template code in the "house style" for administrator CGI scripts.

 These send functions are instance methods, so you must have an instance of `Yip::Admin` in order to use them.
-The only difference between the two is that `sendTemplate` will perform template processing.
+The only difference between `sendTemplate` and `sendHTML` is that the former will perform template processing.  `sendHTML` is just a wrapper around `sendRaw` that encodes the HTML to UTF-8 and then sends it along with the appropriate MIME type for HTML in UTF-8.

 By default, the template processor will make all of the standard path variables defined in the `cvars` table available as template variables,